 If you are having difficulty navigating Canvas the Student Guides (Links to an external site.)
+Links to an external site.
 Links to an external site provide information on almost anything you might need a little extra support with!

 The instructor of this course believes that, though not always measurable, much important learning occurs when we are engaged in active participation and discussions about the course content.
 Because of this belief, the instructor has a policy that any student who misses three (3) or more consecutive weeks, for any reason, will be dropped from the course.